jxdv/ruby-client/README.md

 # What is Nimiq?

-Inspired by the Bitcoin, Nimiq is a blockchain / cryptocurrency that runs in your browser seamlessly.
+Inspired by Bitcoin, Nimiq is a blockchain and cryptocurrency that runs seamlessly on your browser.

 Fast, easy and fun to use, for more information visit the [Nimiq website](https://www.nimiq.com/).

 ### Usage

-Example to use this ruby client:
+Example to start using Nimiq Ruby Client:

 ```ruby
 options = {